tjhasan/Pokemon-Type-And-Gen-Site/README.md

 ```
 - The contents of "Pokemon.sql" contains the code for setting up the tables.
 Copy all of it and then login to mysql, switch to the Pokemon database, and paste it.

--The contents of "commands.txt" will populate the newly created tables with values.
+- The contents of "commands.txt" will populate the newly created tables with values.
 Again, copy all of it and then login to mysql, switch to the Pokemon database and paste it.

 ## Left To Do: